Existing storage environment was ageing and expensive to replace

 Established in 1898, the Liverpool School of Tropical Medicine (LSTM) was the first institution in the world dedicated to research and teaching in the field of tropical medicine.
 The school is a registered charity and has a worldwide reputation for delivering state of the art research combating tropical diseases.
 The school attracts over 600 students each year from 68 countries.
 As a leading international teaching institution, LSTM has been at the forefront of critical research into a number of tropical, infectious diseases including Malaria, HIV and tuberculosis.

 With critical data and research projects in the pipeline, the school needed a robust IT solution, which was cost effective and simple to manage.
 Ensuing business continuity was also fundamental to the institution’s needs.
-With some research projects taking years, ensuring this vital information is backed up and protected is critical to the school’s reputation, and therefore imperative to the solution’s success.
+With some research projects taking years, ensuring this vital information is backed up and data protected is critical to the school’s reputation, and therefore imperative to the solution’s success.

 LSTM initially built its IT environment using a Server BladeCenter chassis and SAN implementation utilising Microsoft’s Hyper-V failover cluster technology.
 Matthew Underhill, IT Team Leader at Liverpool School of Tropical Medicine commented: “The environment was incredibly complex to manage and we were looking to improve our hardware.
 Our blade systems were over three years old and we needed to set up replication in order to guarantee disaster recovery capabilities.
 We couldn’t just buy another BladeCenter as it wouldn’t meet our requirements.”